gsarti/website-content/content/publication/italian-transformers/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Italian Transformers Under the Linguistic Lens"
+title: "Probing Linguistic Knowledge in Italian Neural Language Models across Language Varieties"
 authors: [Alessio Miaschi, Gabriele Sarti, Dominique Brunato, Felice Dell’Orletta, Giulia Venturi]
-date: 2021-03-1T09:47:38+02:00
+date: 2022-07-1T09:47:38+02:00
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: 2020-12-19T09:47:38+02:00
+publishDate: 2022-07-1T09:47:38+02:00

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "In Proceedings of the Seventh Italian Conference on Computational Linguistics (CLiC-it 2020)"
+publication: "In Proceedings of the Seventh Italian Conference on Computational Linguistics (CLiC-it 2020) and the Italian Journal of Computational Linguistics (IJCoL)"
-publication_short: "In CLiC-it 2020"
+publication_short: "In CLiC-it 2020 & IJCoL"

-abstract: "In this paper we present an in-depth investigation of the linguistic knowledge encoded by the transformer models currently available for the Italian language.
-In particular, we investigate whether and how using different architectures of probing models affects the performance of Italian transformers in encoding a wide spectrum of linguistic features.
-Moreover, we explore how this implicit knowledge varies according to different textual genres."
+abstract: "In this paper, we present an in-depth investigation of the linguistic knowledge encoded by the transformer models currently available for the Italian language.
+In particular, we investigate how the complexity of two different architectures of probing models affects the performance of the Transformers in encoding a wide spectrum of linguistic features.
+Moreover, we explore how this implicit knowledge varies according to different textual genres and language varieties."

 # Summary.
 An optional shortened abstract.
 summary: "We investigate whether and how using different architectures of probing models affects the performance of Italian transformers in encoding a wide spectrum of linguistic features."